*Post Actualizado / Updated on

 Music instruments are not allowed

-This post is also available in: SpanishSigue leyendo en Guide: Backpacking budget for Colombia »
+Enjoy your visit, is a wonderful place!Sigue leyendo en Guide: Backpacking budget for Colombia »